ionic-enterprise/tutorials-and-demos-react/demos/auth-playground/README.md

 - AWS Cognito
 - Azure

-The important thing to notice here is how little actual code is needed.
+The important thing to notice here is how little actual code is required.
 Most of the logic here is to support the ability to use different providers in the demo.
-The remaining code is simply ensuring the token is refreshed as needed and handling login/logout functionality.
+The remaining code is simply ensuring the token is refreshed as needed, and handling login/logout functionality.
 Due to a quirk with Azure's password reset functionality, there is some additional logic within `login()` to handle the required procedure specific to Azure.

-This service relies on the [Identity Vault Implementation](./README.md#identity-vault-implementation) to persist the [AuthResult](https://ionic.io/docs/auth-connect/interfaces/AuthResult) data that is provided (and used) by Auth Connect.
+This service relies on the [Identity Vault Implementation](./README.md#identity-vault-implementation) to persist the [AuthResult](https://ionic.io/docs/auth-connect/interfaces/AuthResult) data used by Auth Connect.
 Auth Connect is stateless, so requires the developer to handle storage of the `AuthResult` data and provided it to the API when necessary.

 #### Backend API